Tyrrrz/Tyrrrz.me/data/blog/expression-trees/index.md

 Even though hash codes are designed to be unique, inevitably there will be collisions.
 In such cases, when the same hash code matches with multiple different values, there is an inner switch expression that compares the actual key and determines which value to return.

-Finally, if none of the cases matched, it throws an exception signifying that the dictionary doesn't contain the specified key.
+Finally, if none of the cases match, it throws an exception signifying that the dictionary doesn't contain the specified key.

 The idea is that, since a switch is faster than a hash table, dynamically compiling all key-value pairs into a switch expression like the one above should result in a faster dictionary lookup.